 It’s fair to say that we now take ecommerce for granted.
 Since Amazon graced the shores of the UK in 1998 (yes that is 21 years ago) online shopping has exploded on a global scale and is now a staple component of consumer expectations from retailers.
-The shift from physical to digital stores is one of the most drastic changes retail has ever seen, and with over 20 years of online shopping, how come there are still some retailers getting it wrong?
+The shift from physical to digital stores was one of the most drastic changes retail has ever seen (until Covid).
+Online shopping has been around for 20 years, so how come there are still some retailers not online?
+In a post-Covid ‘new normal’ ecommerce and click and collect become very important.

 It’s still surprising when a retailer you’d expect to have a website, doesn’t.
 There is a high-end, designer fashion boutique local to me that has a website, but it is just one page and it directs you to their Instagram feed.
 That’s no use if you can’t get to their one and only shop, the revenue they are missing out on must be colossal, and although you can shop via their Instagram feed, you need to phone the store to do so – such a convoluted way of shopping.